alex1ai/ugr-master-cc/README.md

 ### Highlights:
 - Microservice-based in order to have good maintainability and seperation of concerns.
 - Go REST-API for communication with App and GUI, I use [Gorilla Mux](https://github.com/gorilla/mux) router as this is the mostly used one in Go.
 (Service #1)
-- Messenger-service between the microservices will be [RabbitMQ](https://github.com/streadway/amqp) as this 'is the most widely deployed open source message broker'.
 - NoSQL data storage service with MongoDB, will run as a stand-alone service (Serivce #2)
-- Authentication of normal users (get info only) and admins (edit content) (Middleware)
+- Authentication of users to edit/add/delete content (Middleware)

 ## Deployment
 Deployment https://infogration.now.sh